How are we using 3- D Technology in our office?

 3-d x-rays have revolutionized the orthodontic process.
 We are now able to provide more accurate, predictable treatment that is customized to our patients specific anatomic requirements.
 The result is shorter treatment time and better cosmetic results.

-Because the CS 9300 system allows Dr. Doolin and Dr. Haddad to target the exact area for exposure, dental patients are exposed to significantly less radiation when they receive an x-ray.
+Because the CS 9300 system allows our doctors to target the exact area for exposure, dental patients are exposed to significantly less radiation when they receive an x-ray.
 This means that other tissues around the mouth area will not be unnecessarily irradiated.
 The system combines speed (taking x-ray images in as little as 12 seconds), image quality and precision placement to dramatically reduce the need for retakes as well.

 With a low radiation dose and precise, crystal-clear 3D panoramic images, the CS 9300 offers an unprecedented level of anatomical insight into specific dental regions of interest to help diagnose more accurately and treat with confidence.
 Benefits of the CS 9300 include: